-The shorter the dress, the shorter the veil!
-"For a sassy, cocktail length gown or shorter, we love a birdcage veil, or better yet, a whimsical multiple layer veil in a shorter length... something reminiscent of an Audrey Hepburn movie," say Imbriano.
+The shorter the dress, the shorter the veil.
+"For a sassy, cocktail-length gown or shorter, we love a birdcage veil, or better yet, a whimsical multiple-layer veil in a shorter length...
+Something reminiscent of an Audrey Hepburn movie," says Imbriano.

 A Beachy Bohemian Dress